rwswitch/bat-humanlogger/README.md

 In this case, I had limited resources available.
 No access to other scripting languages or better editors.
 The poor little i3 I was working on could barely handle Outlook, a browser, and VoIP software.
 So I shaved out the browser component by keeping text file reference docs and this note-taking script.

-All it does is copy a template to a new, timestamped file, then opens your editor with that file.
+All it does is copy a template to a new, timestamped file, then opens that file with your editor.